coderwine/weatherAPI-orNot/README.md

     - Did a quick layout utilizing martializecss.com.
         - Focus on Mobile First.
-        - May utilize a different card to display different information (such as a tabbed card)
+        - May utilize a different card to display different information (such as a tabbed card) 6/8
+    - Start injecting information from API pull into the card (currently just the city and state).